 Market Risk concentration is explicitly modelled by the Standard Formula.
 Based on the results of the model and on the composition of the balance sheet.
-LFL has a small concentration risk as of YE 2022.
+LFL has no concentration risk as of YE 2023.

-Based on this methodology, the breakdown of the SCR originating from Market Risks indicates that Equity Risk and Currency Risk are the most relevant Market Risks for LFL.
+Based on this methodology, the breakdown of the SCR originating from Market Risks indicates that Equity Risk, Currency Risk and Spread Risk are the most relevant Market Risks for LFL.

-For quantitative information about the breakdown of the SCR by risk module, please refer to the table Total SCR split by Risk in the section F 2.1
+For quantitative information about the breakdown of the SCR by risk module, please refer to the table Total SCR split by Risk in the section F.2.1.